- What Is Threema?

 After that, the user experience for Threema and Signal is fairly similar.
 Both feature a clean design and a nice look, which is an area where secure messengers often fail.
 Everything is as intuitive and standard as with Whatsapp, although we will give a slight edge to Signal in the design department.

-Threema vs Signal: Advanced features
+Threema vs Signal: Advanced Messaging Features

 Signal can be used as a default text messaging application, meaning it can substitute your SMS text messages.
 While these messages won’t be encrypted, this is a useful feature that solves one problem that all secure messengers have: you have to switch between apps to send different types of messages.